owhite/balancing-robot-notes/DOCS/PID_position.md

   - Confirming that P, I, and D terms work in principle.
 - It tells you almost nothing about how the system will behave when stabilizing a real unstable plant like a balancing robot.

-## What is actually needed is an inverted pendulum.
+## An inverted pendulum would be far better for testing

-In short: a free-spinning motor under no load is just a wiring check.
+The fact is that a free-spinning motor under no load is just a wiring check.
 An inverted pendulum on the motor shaft is a true physics test of acontroller.

 Because:
 - The critical state is body angle (θ) and its rate (θ̇).